gameblabla/clock_sdl_app/README.txt

 http://www.gcw-zero.com/files/opendingux-gcw0-toolchain.2014-08-20.tar.bz2

 And extract it to /opt.
-In /opt/gcw0-toolchain, you should have a following folder called "usr".
+In /opt/gcw0-toolchain, you should have the following folder called "usr".
 If that's the case, you're good.

 Then open up a terminal in this folder and compile it with : make -f Makefile.gcw0